NSW Year 3 English

 HSC Mark | |

-What is an HSC mark? | Information about how well you have performed in each course |
+What is an HSC mark? | Information about how well you have performed in each course. |

-What does HSC mark indicate? | Your performance in the different courses |
+What does an HSC mark indicate? | Your performance in the different courses. |

 What is the maximum HSC mark attainable? |